pinheiroGroup/Kinbiont.jl/docs/src/05_examples_simulations/index.md

 ## Data Preprocessing

-Any curve can be processed with a calibration curve.
+Any curve can be processed with a calibration curve or with smoothing.

 We start by applying a rolling average smoothing to the data.
 In the example, a rolling window of size 7 is applied to the original data (`data_OD` generated in the previous examples).